Off-Platform Threats in On-Demand Services

 Date Written: March 8, 2020

-Problem Definition: Online platforms that provide on-demand services are often threatened by the phenomenon of leakage, where customer-provider pairs may decide to transact "off-platform" to avoid the platform’s commission.
-We study the key characteristics of a service vulnerable to leakage, and propose and evaluate a potential approach that a platform may employ to curb leakage.
+Problem definition: Online platforms that provide on-demand services are often threatened by the phenomenon of leakage, where customer-provider pairs may decide to transact "off-platform" to avoid paying the platform commissions.
+This paper investigates properties of services that make them vulnerable or resistant to leakage.

-Managerial Implications: Our results provide guidance to existing platform managers and entrepreneurs who are considering "platforming" their services.
-Namely, based on a few key factors, managers can assess the severity of the threat of platform leakage for their specific business settings.
-In addition, our results suggest that efforts to reduce heterogeneity among providers can be an effective managerial lever to counteract the threat of leakage.
+Managerial implications: Our results provide guidance to existing platform managers or entrepreneurs who are considering "platforming'' their services.
+Namely, based on a few key features of the operating environment, managers can assess the severity of the threat of platform leakage for their specific business context.
+Our results also suggest how redesigning the waiting process and upskilling providers, as well as the conditions under which revealing provider quality information to customers can help to curb leakage.

 Keywords: On-demand services, platform leakage, sustainable operations, game theory, queueing theory